A 5-Step Strategy for Investing in Dividend Stocks

 Step 2: Estimate fair value

-If we're going to invest in businesses, then we should have at least some opinion about what those companies are worth so that we're less likely to overpay for them.
+If we're going to invest in businesses, then we must have a credible opinion about what those companies are worth so we're less likely to overpay for them.

-Unfortunately, a company can be worth different amounts to different investors, so there is no single "correct" figure for what a company is worth.
-However, there is a generally accepted concept of fair value or fair price, which is the price at which an investor could expect to receive a return in line with the historical market average (about 7% per year in the UK).
+Unfortunately, a company can be worth different amounts to different investors, so there is no single "correct" valuation.
+However, there is a generally accepted concept of fair value or intrinsic value, which is the price where the investor expects to receive a fair return in line with the historical market average (about 7% per year, on average, in the UK).

 How companies derive their value from future dividends

-Some people have a hard time believing that companies derive their value purely from their dividends and other cash returns to shareholders, so I'll try to explain with a thought experiment:
+Some people have a hard time believing that companies derive their value from dividends and other cash returns to shareholders, so here's a thought experiment:

 Imagine we have two companies; Company A and Company B.

-Company A pays a dividend this year and goes bust next year, taking its share price down to zero.
+Company A will pay a dividend later this year and go bust the following year, at which point its share price will fall to zero.

-Company B doesn't pay a dividend this year and then goes bust next year, taking its share price down to zero.
+Company B won't pay a dividend later this year and it will also go bust the following year and see its share price fall to zero.

-Given that scenario, which company would you rather invest in: Company A or Company B?
+Given that scenario, which company is more valuable today: Company A or Company B?

-The answer is obviously Company A because although both companies eventually become worthless, at least you'll get a dividend out of Company A before it goes bust.
+The answer is Company A because you'll receive a dividend before it goes bust.
+With Company B, you get nothing but stress and disappointment.

-This tells us that a company gets its value from the cash it returns to shareholders and from nowhere else.
+This tells us that a company gets its value from the cash it is expected to return to shareholders and from nowhere else.

-Once we realise that a company's value comes from its future dividends, the next obvious question is, how large will the company's future dividends be?
+Once we realise that a company's value comes from its future dividends, the next obvious question is, how large will those future dividends be?

-We cannot know the future precisely, but we can make intelligent estimates that are good enough to base investment decisions on.
-This is where the simple and complex methods mentioned above come into play.
-I'll start with the simple approach.
+We cannot know the future precisely, but we can make realistic and conservative estimates that are good enough to base investment decisions on.

 Estimating fair value by building a discounted dividend model